Information used by fdroid update

 UpdateCheckName

 When checking for updates (via UpdateCheckMode) this can be used to specify the package name to search for.
-Useful when apps have a static package name but change it programmatically in some app flavors, by e.g. appending “.open” or “.free” at the end of the package name.
+Useful when apps have a static package name but change it programmatically in some app flavours, by e.g. appending “.open” or “.free” at the end of the package name.

 You can also use Ignore